ToshioCP/Gtk4-tutorial/gfm/sec7.md

 ### G\_APPLICATION\_HANDLES\_OPEN flag

-GtkTextView, GtkTextBuffer and GtkScrolledWindow have given us a minimum editor in the previous section.
+The GtkTextView, GtkTextBuffer and GtkScrolledWindow widgets have given us a minimum editor in the previous section.
-Next, we will add a function to read a file and remake the program into a file viewer.
+We will now add a function to read a file and rework the program into a file viewer.
-There are many ways to implement the function.
-Because this is a tutorial for beginners, we'll take the easiest one.
+There are many ways to implement the function and because this is a tutorial for beginners, we'll take the easiest one.

-When the program starts, we give a filename as an argument.
+When the program starts, we will give the filename to open as an argument.

     $ ./a.out filename

-Then it opens the file and inserts its contents into the GtkTextBuffer.
+It will open the file and insert its contents into the GtkTextBuffer.

-At the beginning of the implementation, we need to know how GtkApplication (or GApplication) recognizes arguments.
+To do this, we need to know how GtkApplication (or GApplication) recognizes arguments.
-It is described in the [GIO API Reference, Application](https://docs.gtk.org/gio/class.Application.html).
+This is described in the [GIO API Reference, Application](https://docs.gtk.org/gio/class.Application.html).

-When GtkApplication is created, a flag (its type is GApplicationFlags) is given as an argument.
+When GtkApplication is created, a flag (with the type GApplicationFlags) is provided as an argument.

 ~~~C
 GtkApplication *